-The document is a 2018 yearly report from the Judicial and Political Committee of the Fangshan District of Beijing, a Chinese Communist Party (CCP) organ that oversees the district’s 610 Office, a Gestapo-like secret organization charged with carrying out the CCP’s persecution campaign against Falun Dafa adherents.
+The document is a 2018 yearly report from the Political and Legal Affairs Commission of the Fangshan District of Beijing, a Chinese Communist Party (CCP) organ that oversees the district’s 610 Office, a Gestapo-like secret organization charged with carrying out the CCP’s persecution campaign against Falun Dafa adherents.

 It reports that representatives from the Fangshan District 610 Office came to Montreal, Toronto, and Ottawa to conduct sessions to slander “heretical religions,” a reference to Falun Dafa.
 The operation in Canada was conducted in accordance with the requirements of the Central Party Committee and the Municipal Party Committee, the document says.

 “Anti-heretical religion seminars were held with the [Chinese] communities of the three cities to publicize related Chinese laws and regulations for dealing with heretical religions, and basic knowledge of anti-heretical religions,” the document reads.

 The document adds that the mission had the intended effect.

 “Local citizens have a clear understanding of Falun Gong and other heretical religious organizations, expressing that they will not believe in them, will not promote them, and will not participate in their activities.”